arm-university/micro-course/Markdown microcourse v2.md

 ## Important things to remember

-Making the leap into using a "proper" programming language is exciting but you need to be careful when typing out the code as any mistakes will make MicroPython throw an error.
+Making the leap into using a text-based programming language is exciting but you need to be careful when typing out the code as any mistakes will make MicroPython throw an error.
 MicroPython is case sensitive so python and Python are treated as different things.
 Typing out the code carefully is very important as any typos or missing quotation marks will again throw errors.
 MicroPython usually tries to tell you what line the error is on but it isn't always completely accurate.